 Don’t get confused between `platform height’ and `working height’. `Platform height’ literally means the vertical distance from the ground to the platform on which your worker will be standing.
-Some rental companies, however, use `working height’ as measure, which is typically an additional 5 ft, calculated with the assumption that a 5-ft person will be working on that aerial lift.
+Some rental companies, however, use `working height’ as a measure.
+This is typically an additional 5 ft, calculated with the assumption that a 5-ft person will work on that aerial lift.

 So for a 45-ft working height, for example, you don’t need the platform height to be 45 ft as well.
-A 40-ft lift will be sufficient with a 5-ft worker in the basket adding the extra height necessary to reach the jobsite.
+A 40-ft lift will be sufficient with a 5-ft worker in the basket adding the extra height necessary.
 In real terms, that means you can rent a smaller unit and save a significant amount of money by just doing the calculation right.

 # 2: TYPE

-All aerial lifts perform the function of lifting, but which type do you actually need?
+All aerial equipment performs the function of lifting, but which type do you actually need?

 Bucket trucks have turrets that allow for rotating to different degrees.
 A couple types of bucket trucks include telescopic and articulated.
 Telescopic booms have one extendable straight arm, while articulated booms are bendable, and therefore very useful for jobs located in hard-to-reach places.
 Fork lifts are a great solution to move heavy loads of material or equipment around, and a telehandler can be attached as well to extend their functionality.

 Study the terrain carefully because it is important that the equipment is always standing on a safe, firm foundation.
 If the ground is muddy or rocky, rent an aerial lift with four-wheel drive or a crawler carrier.
 If there’s significant amount of debris on the site, you need a lift, which has a high ground clearance.
 On grounds with dips and slopes, a lift with more gradeability will tackle the challenge well.
 And so on.